 - Identification of opportunities and risks to help support more open dialogue, future engagement and investment in building retrofit, heat, gas and electricity networks.

 As part of the Smart Systems and Heat phase 2 programme, we worked with Newcastle, Manchester and Bridgend to develop Smart Energy Plans focused on near-term project opportunities in response to the challenge of decarbonising heat.

-We are also working with a number of local areas on how the Catapult can scale up Local Area Energy Planning across the UK and increase accessibility and application of the methods and tools we have developed.
+We are also working with a number of local areas on how the Catapult can scale up LAEP across the UK and increase accessibility and application of the methods and tools we have developed.